-When processing of your application has been completed, UCAS sends you a welcome letter confirming the institutions and programmes for which you have applied giving your Personal ID, application scheme code and username for Track.
-A copy of your application is also sent to SOAS.
-We will send an email acknowledging receipt of your application within three weeks of the application being received.
+UCAS will send you a welcome letter confirming the institutions and programmes for which you have applied giving your Personal ID, application scheme code and username for Track.
+A copy of your application is also sent to SOAS and we will send an email acknowledging receipt of your application.

 How will I know when a decision has been made on my application?

 As soon as an initial decision is made on your application, UCAS will send you an email to say that a decision has been made on your application and will advise you to check UCAS Track.
 If your application has been successful you will be able to view your offer letter and any conditions on Track.

 Once my initial offer is made will I receive an offer letter from SOAS?